Iowa State vs. Pittsburgh Predictions & Picks - NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones have a +182 scoring differential, topping opponents by 5.6 points per game.
-They're putting up 68.4 points per game to rank 267th in college basketball and are giving up 62.8 per contest to rank 22nd in college basketball.
+- The Cyclones' +182 scoring differential (outscoring opponents by 5.6 points per game) is a result of scoring 68.4 points per game (267th in college basketball) while allowing 62.8 per contest (22nd in college basketball).

-- Iowa State wins the rebound battle by 3.1 boards on average.
-It collects 30.7 rebounds per game, which ranks 246th in college basketball, while its opponents grab 27.6 per contest.
+- Iowa State records 30.7 rebounds per game (245th in college basketball) while conceding 27.6 per contest to its opponents.
+It outrebounds opponents by 3.1 boards per game.

-- Iowa State knocks down 1.2 fewer threes per contest than the opposition, 6.5 (278th in college basketball) compared to its opponents' 7.7.
+- Iowa State connects on 6.5 three-pointers per game (279th in college basketball) at a 33.9% rate (192nd in college basketball), compared to the 7.7 per contest its opponents make while shooting 33.8% from beyond the arc.

-- Iowa State has come out ahead in the turnover battle by 3.4 turnovers per game, committing 12.5 (245th in college basketball play) while forcing 15.9 (12th in college basketball).
+- Iowa State has had fewer turnovers than its opponents this season, committing 12.5 per game (245th in college basketball play) while forcing 15.9 (12th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.